rsksmart/devportal/docs/04-resources/04-tutorials/defillama.md

 <!-- ![DefiLlama](/img/resources/defillama-logo.png)  -->

-[DefiLlama](https://defillama.com/) is the largest Total Value Locked (TVL) aggregator in the DeFi space, relying on a team of individuals and contributors from numerous protocols to maintain its fully open-sourced data.
-The platform prioritizes precise data and adopts a transparent methodology.
+[DefiLlama](https://defillama.com/) is the leading aggregator for Total Value Locked (TVL) in the decentralized finance (DeFi) ecosystem.
+Its open-source data is maintained by a community of contributors from various protocols.
+DefiLlama prioritizes accuracy and transparency in its methodology.

-It assesses the TVL by taking into account the worth of tokens locked within the contracts of a protocol or platform.
-While TVL for bridge projects is included in the calculation, it does not contribute to the overall TVL of any blockchain.
+TVL is calculated by assessing the value of tokens locked in the contracts of DeFi protocols and platforms.
+While bridge projects are included in the calculation, their TVL does not contribute to the overall TVL of any specific blockchain.

 > Check out the [DefiLlama website](https://defillama.com/) and [DefiLlama docs](https://docs.llama.fi/list-your-project/readme) for more details.